MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsEmergencyCallingPolicy.md

 ## PARAMETERS

 ### -Description
-Provide a description of the Teams Emergency Calling policy to identify purpose of setting it.
+Provides a description of the Teams Emergency Calling policy to identify the purpose of setting it.

 ```yaml
 Type: String